Diffusion Posterior Sampling for General Noisy Inverse Problems: Background

 where $\Ac(\cdot): \Rd^d \mapsto \Rd^n$ is the forward measurement operator and $\bm{\n}$ is the measurement noise.
 In the case of white Gaussian noise, $\bm{\n} \sim \Nc(0, \sigma^2 \Ib)$. {In explicit form, $p(\y|\x_0) \sim \Nc(\y|\Ac(\x_0), \sigma^2 \Ib)$.} However, there does not exist explicit dependency between $\y$ and $\x_t$, as can be seen in the probabilistic graph from Fig.~\ref{fig:prob_graph}, where the blue dotted line remains unknown.

 In order to circumvent using the likelihood term directly, alternating projections onto the measurement subspace is a widely used strategy~\citep{song2020score,chung2022score,chung2022come}.
-Namely, one can disregard the likelihood term in \eqref{eq:reverse-sde-posterior}, and first take an unconditional update with \eqref{eq:reverse-sde}, and then take a projection step such that measurement consistency can be met, when assuming $\bm{\n} \simeq 0$.
+Namely, one can disregard the likelihood term in \eqref{eq:reverse-sde-posterior}, and first take an unconditional update with \eqref{eq:reverse-sde}, and then take a projection step such that measurement consistency can be met, when assuming $\bm{\n} \simeq 0$. \citep{kadkhodaie2020solving} proposes to use a coarse-to-fine gradient update from the likelihood obtained from the Tweedie denoised estimates.
 Another line of work~\citep{jalal2021robust} solves linear inverse problems where $\Ac(\x) \triangleq \Ab\x$ and utilizes an approximation \add{$\nabla_{\x_t} \log p_t(\y|\x) \simeq \frac{\Ab^H(\y - \Ab\x)}{\sigma^2}$}, which is obtained when $\bm{\n}$ is assumed to be Gaussian noise with variance $\sigma^2$.
 Nonetheless, the equation is only correct when $t=0$, while being wrong at all other noise levels that are actually used in the generative process.
 The incorrectness is counteracted by a heuristic of assuming higher levels of noise as $t \rightarrow T$, such that \add{$\nabla_{\x_t} \log p_t(\y|\x) \simeq \frac{\Ab^H(\y - \Ab\x)}{\sigma^2 + \gamma_t^2}$}, where $\{\gamma_t\}_{t=1}^T$ are hyperparameters.
 While both \add{lines of works} aim to perform posterior sampling given the measurements and empirically work well on noiseless inverse problems, it should be noted that 1) they do not provide means to handle measurement noise, and 2) using such methods to solve nonlinear inverse problems either fails to work or is not straightforward to implement.
 The aim of this paper is to take a step toward a more general inverse problem solver, which can address noisy measurements and also scales effectively to nonlinear inverse problems.